00fox/Ds2vJoy/README.md

 Under first source you'll find 3 checkboxes which determine the method Checkboxes    | Method
 ------------- | --------------------------------------------------------------------
-None          | Simple:        start when pressed, stop when release First         | Short*:        you have to press and release quickly Second        | Double:        you'll have to double press in a limited time Third         | Long:          you have to stay pressed from a certain time 1 & 2         | Double short*: second press acting like short 2 & 2         | Double long:   second press acting like long 1 & 3         | Medium long:   like long but after double long All           | Very long
+None          | Simple:          start when pressed, stop when release First         | Short*:          you have to press and release quickly Second        | Double:          you'll have to double press in a limited time Third         | Long:            you have to stay pressed from a certain time 1 & 2         | Double short(1): second press acting like short 2 & 2         | Double long:     second press acting like long 1 & 3         | Medium long:     like long but after double long All           | Very long

-  `* you'll have to use timestamp, otherwise you can simply use on release or go to timestamp too
+	(1) you'll have to use timestamp, otherwise you can simply use on release or go to timestamp too

 In terms of time:
 Method        | Press times